Wedge Resection in Mesothelioma: Diagnosis and Treatment

 The Risks of a Wedge Resection

-When performing surgical procedures to slow the spread of cancer or to cure it, surgeons must always balance the benefits against the risks.
-The more extensive a surgery, the greater the risk of complications and serious complications.
+When performing surgical procedures to slow the spread of cancer or cure it, surgeons must always balance the benefits against the risks.
+The more extensive the surgery, the greater the risk of complications and serious complications.

-A wedge resection is fairly conservative compared to the more extensive surgeries often done to manage pleural mesothelioma, but it still comes with risks:[6]
+A wedge resection is relatively conservative compared to the more extensive surgeries often done to manage pleural mesothelioma.
+Still, there are some potential risks:

 - Complications related to anesthesia